engkad/blog/content/tools.md

 where F is in lbf, m is in lbm, and g is in ft/s^2.
 1 lbm should weigh 1 lbf so you need to divide out the magnitude of g and cancel out the units respectively.

 ### SCFM
-Do not be fooled—just because it has cubic feet in the name does **not** mean it is a volumetric flow, instead it's really just a mass flow.
-The "**S**tandard" in the name means it is a volume flow at a standardized temperature and pressure, which means the density of the working fluid is given and thus it is a mass flow.
+**Not** a volumetric flow, really just a mass flow.
+The "**S**tandard" in the name means it is a volume flow at a standardized temperature and pressure, which means the density of the working fluid is defined and thus it is a mass flow.
 For many fluids applications this is 59°F and 14.7psia, and to convert from lb/s to SCFM you do the following:
 $$
 \dot{m}\ [\text{SCFM}] = \frac{\dot{m}\ [\frac{\text{lbm}}{\text{s}}]}{\rho\ (\text{T=59°F*,\ P=14.7 psia*})\ [\frac{\text{lbm}}{\text{ft}^3}]}\times \frac{60\ [\text{s}]}{1\ [\text{m}]}
 $$
-\*ensure these conditions are known and agreed upon
+\*ensure these conditions are consistent

 ## YouTube videos